Support

 Applications: Drilling and turning material

-AlZn4,5Mg1 / EN AW 7020 – bis 350 N/mm2
+AlZn4,5Mg1 / EN AW 7020 – up to 350 N/mm2

 Difficult to press construction material with excellent weldability.